 Answer: We encourage students to enroll at our Rwanda campus if they wish to start at ALU in 2022.
 If they can wait till 2023 we will ask them to submit a request to defer their admission but please note that they can only defer until January 2023 at which point they need to enroll in Rwanda.

 Answer: Our campus is open to our current students.
 We have some year 2 & 3’s on our campus now.
 Our campus is not open to new students on our new model until we finalize the accreditation process.
 Once that has occurred, we will admit students to our Mauritius Campus.

 Is it possible to change campuses from Rwanda to Mauritius when Mauritius opens in 2023?

 Answer: It’s not possible to switch campuses because admission requirements differ on both campuses.
 While Rwanda campus accepts 2 A-levels with an average grade of C, Mauritius campus accepts 3 A-levels with a grade C average.
 Our students collaborate and organize cross-campus activities as such our students experience a diverse student community regardless of their campus.

 Answer: There is absolutely no cause for alarm here.
 This new model is a step in the best direction as far as reimagining education in the 21st century goes.
 We need all external stakeholders to be aligned for effective delivery and that is what we are doing now.
 The timelines have not worked in our favor thus, the need to focus on the Rwanda campus for all 2022 admissions.

-Will my child graduate with the UK accredited degree like her older brother did 2 years ago?
+Will my child graduate with the UK accredited degree like their sibling did 2 years ago?